 How We Chose the Best Commercial Weed Eaters

 I try my best to remove any bias in any of my reviews.
 I simply compare specs, analyze reviews, and test/demo each product to see how they compare.
-Below is some more details on the testing and review side of this analysis.
+Below are some more details on this analysis's testing and review side.

 Testing for the Best Commercial Weed Eaters

 There is a process that is done when gathering data on what makes each brand the best.
 The method of elimination is highly used when testing the many brands out there on the market.
 The best ones are kept while the rest are set aside.
 Weed eaters are tested in labs that are made like repair shops.
 Each brand is tested straight out of the box.
-These are some of the most prominent items off the checklist that the researchers go through.
+These are some of the most prominent items on the researchers' checklist.

 - Durability: Each weed eater must pass a durability test.
 It is similar to putting a bind on the motor and head where the string would cut thick or tall grass.
 The test is timed to ensure the commercial use would get its due as if it were run for hours.
 Each weed eater must be reliable in challenging situations.

 - Reliability: Each is tested over time of constant running and timing of the mechanical breakdowns.
 The wear and tear also fall under durability, but the reliability is responsible for keeping up with the work crew in the lawn service.
 This is the final step in testing before moving on to the reviews.

 Reviews are carried through surveys from the commercial users who choose the brand named weed eaters.
 Sometimes certain lawn service companies will be selected by the manufacturers or retail stores that sell the brands to try out the weed eaters.
 Only the top picks are used in the reviews, and the user promises to deliver the most honest and accurate answers according to their opinions.